Expert: Chauvin never took knee off Floyd's neck - WTMJ

 MINNEAPOLIS (AP) — Officer Derek Chauvin had his knee on George Floyd’s neck — and was bearing down with most of his weight — the entire 9 1/2 minutes the Black man lay facedown with his hands cuffed behind his back, a use-of-force expert testified Wednesday at Chauvin’s murder trial.

-Jody Stiger, a Los Angeles Police Department sergeant serving as a prosecution witness, said that based on his review of video evidence, Chauvin knelt on Floyd’s neck or neck area from the time officers put Floyd on the ground until paramedics arrived.
+Jody Stiger, a Los Angeles Police Department sergeant serving as a prosecution witness, said that based on his review of video evidence, Chauvin applied pressure to Floyd’s neck or neck area from the time officers put Floyd on the ground until paramedics arrived.

-“That particular force did not change during the entire restraint period?” prosecutor Steve Schleicher asked as he showed the jury a composite image of five photos taken from the various videos of the arrest.
+“That particular force did not change during the entire restraint period?” prosecutor Steve Schleicher asked as he showed the jury a composite of five still images.

+“Correct,” replied Stiger, who on Tuesday testified that the force used against Floyd was excessive.

-As he did on Tuesday, Chauvin attorney Eric Nelson sought to point out moments in the video footage when, he said, Chauvin’s knee did not appear to be on Floyd’s neck but on his shoulder blade area or the base of his neck.
-Stiger did not give much ground, saying the officer’s knee in some of the contested photos still seemed to be near Floyd’s neck.
+Chauvin attorney Eric Nelson countered by pointing out what he said were moments in the video footage when Chauvin’s knee did not appear to be on Floyd’s neck but on his shoulder blade area or the base of his neck.
+Stiger did not give much ground, saying the officer’s knee in some of the contested images still seemed to be near Floyd’s neck.

-The defense attorney also asked Stiger whether video showed Floyd picked up his head and moved it at times.
+In other testimony, the lead Minnesota state investigator on the case, James Reyerson, agreed with Nelson that Floyd seemed to say in a police body-camera video of his arrest, “I ate too many drugs.”

+But when a prosecutor played a longer clip of the video, Reyerson said he believed what Floyd really said was “I ain’t do no drugs.”

-Nelson has argued that the now-fired white officer “did exactly what he had been trained to do over his 19-year career,” and he has suggested that the illegal drugs in Floyd’s system and his underlying health conditions are what killed him, not Chauvin’s knee.
+Nelson has argued that the now-fired white officer “did exactly what he had been trained to do over his 19-year career,” and he has suggested that Floyd’s drug use and his underlying health conditions are what killed him, not Chauvin’s knee, as prosecutors contend.
+Fentanyl and methamphetamine were found in Floyd’s system.

-Nelson seized on the drug angle in cross-examining Stiger, playing a snippet of then-Officer J. Kueng’s body-camera video and asking whether Stiger could hear Floyd say, “I ate too many drugs.”

-Stiger replied that he could not make out those words in the footage.
-Prosecutors did not bring up the issue when they questioned Stiger again.
+Breahna Giles, a state forensic scientist, testified Wednesday that pills found in the SUV Floyd was driving contained methamphetamine and fentanyl.
+Remnants of pills discovered in the back of the squad car also were found to contain methamphetamine.
+Earlier testimony revealed that one of those pills contained DNA from Floyd’s saliva.

+Earlier, Nelson asked Stiger about uses of force that are commonly referred to by police as “lawful but awful.”
+Stiger conceded that “you can have a situation where by law it looks horrible to the common eye, but based on the state law, it’s lawful.”

-Nelson has also contended that the officers on the scene perceived the onlookers as an increasingly hostile crowd and were distracted by them.
-On Tuesday, the defense attorney got some police witnesses to acknowledge that jeering bystanders can make it more difficult for officers to do their duty.
+Nelson has argued, too, that the officers on the scene were distracted by what they perceived as an increasingly hostile crowd of onlookers.

-On Wednesday, Stiger told the jury, “I did not perceive them as being a threat,” even though some onlookers were name-calling and using foul language.
+But Stiger told the jury, “I did not perceive them as being a threat,” even though some bystanders were name-calling and using foul language.
 He added that most of the yelling was due to “their concern for Mr. Floyd.”

 Nelson’s voice rose as he asked Stiger how a reasonable officer would be trained to view a crowd while dealing with a suspect, “and somebody else is now pacing around and watching you and watching you and calling you names and saying (expletives).”
-Nelson said “this could be viewed by a reasonable officer as a threat.”
+Nelson said such a situation “could be viewed by a reasonable officer as a threat.”

 “As a potential threat, correct,” Stiger said.

-The defense attorney suggested that when Chauvin told Floyd to “relax,” he was trying to calm him down and reassure him.
-And Nelson said that given typical EMS response times, it was reasonable for Chauvin to believe that paramedics would be there soon.

-Stiger also testified that Chauvin squeezed Floyd’s fingers and pulled one of his wrists toward his handcuffs, a technique that uses pain to get someone to comply, but he did not appear to let up while Floyd was restrained.
+In other testimony, Stiger said that as Floyd lay pinned to the ground, Chauvin squeezed Floyd’s fingers and pulled one of his wrists toward his handcuffs, a technique that uses pain to get someone to comply, but Chauvin did not appear to let up.

 “Then at that point it’s just pain,” Stiger said.